 So let’s learn what leather type you can use for different shoe parts.

 For the shoe insoles, we need to have flexible and not durable leather.
 That’s why the shoulders are the best part of the hide for this shoe part.
+This leather type is good as for beginners in shoemaking as for experienced shoemakers.

 There is a difference in the thickness of the leather insoles for women and men's shoes.
 I talk about it in the shoe making tutorial I prepared for you ( you will find it here, scroll down)